Creating economic, social and environmental value

 Right to collective bargaining

-Enagás has a collective bargaining agreement and also enters into collective negotiations and carries out regular consultations with authorised representatives of the employees regarding working conditions, remuneration, dispute resolution, internal relations and issues of mutual concern.
+Enagás has approved a new Collective Bargaining Agreement aligned with the management of human capital (see the chapter on ‘Human Capital Management’).
+In addition, the company also enters into collective negotiations and carries out regular consultations with the legal representation of employees regarding working conditions, remuneration, dispute resolution, internal relations and issues of mutual concern.

 The Enagás remuneration model factors in considerations of equality and non-discrimination, establishing differences due solely to the worker's position in the organisation and professional experience.
 Furthermore, the Enagás Collective Bargaining Agreement sets out different salary levels based exclusively upon objective work criteria.